Understanding Consolidated Pay vs. Stipend: What Are the Key Differences and Legal Implications?

 natraj@sakthimanagement.com

-Normally consolidated pay means, salary paid to persons on probation, contractual assignment etc., - but the payment will be considered for all statutory benefits, whereas stipend will be paid to Apprentices and Trainees - with restricted statutory benefits like ESI and no PF and Bonus.
+Normally, consolidated pay means salary paid to individuals on probation, contractual assignments, etc., with the payment being considered for all statutory benefits.
+In contrast, a stipend is paid to apprentices and trainees with restricted statutory benefits such as ESI, no PF, and no bonus.

 korgaonkar k a

-However, if an amount is paid to confirmed employee, temporary, casuals, etc. what you will call it?
+However, if an amount is paid to confirmed employees, temporary, casuals, etc., what will you call it?

 If you are knowledgeable about any fact, resource or experience related to this topic - please add your views.
 For articles and copyrighted material please only cite the original source link.
 Each contribution will make this page a resource useful for everyone.
 Join To Contribute